CHEYENNE OR SANTA FE AT DISNEYLAND PARIS

 Price Comparison Tips

-In general, Hotel Santa Fe is the cheaper of the two — usually by around £20–£50 per night, depending on the season.
-It’s often marketed as the most budget-friendly Disney hotel, which makes it a great choice if you’re looking to stay on-property without stretching your wallet too far.
+In general, Disney Hotel Santa Fe is usually the cheaper of the two at Disney Hotel Santa Fe, often by around £20–£50 per night depending on the season.
+It’s regularly positioned as the most budget-friendly Disney hotel, making it a strong option if you want to stay on-site without stretching the budget too far.

-That said, Cheyenne isn’t far behind in price, and many guests (including us!) feel the small extra cost is totally worth it for the added theming, better facilities, and air-conditioned rooms.
-In some case the price difference is less than a few pounds a night!
+That said, Disney Hotel Cheyenne isn’t far behind in price at Disney Hotel Cheyenne, and many guests feel the small extra cost is worth it for the stronger theming, better facilities, and air-conditioned rooms.
+In some cases, the difference can be just a few pounds per night.

-If the prices are close, Cheyenne is often the better value overall — especially in summer when that lack of air con at Santa Fe can make a big difference.
+If prices are close, Cheyenne often comes out as better value overall, especially in summer when the lack of air conditioning at Santa Fe can make a noticeable difference at Disney Hotel Santa Fe.

 How to Get the Best Deal